iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Implement-infrastructure-as-a-service-solutions-in-Azure.md

 logical grouping of VMs. protect against hardware failures and updates safely.

-- Fault domains:
-  group of underlying hardware that share a common power source and network switch
+- **Fault domains**: group of underlying hardware that _share_ a common power source and network switch
-- Update Domain : ensures that at least one instance of your application always remains running
+- **Update Domain** : ensures that at least one instance of your application always remains running

 ### Virtual machine scale sets